MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the Microsoft Defender for Cloud connector page, review the Description on the left side of the window.

 1. The instructions tab in the main window, provides the perquisites.
 Review the instructions and configuration information.
-    1. From the configuration section, select the empty box next to the listed subscription, **MOC Subscription--lodXXXXXXXX** so that a checkmark appears then select **Connect** (the connect option is shown above the search box).
+    1. From the configuration section, select the empty box next to the listed subscription, **MOC Subscription--lodXXXXXXXX** so that a checkmark appears in a blue box, then select **Connect** (the connect option is shown above the search box).
 A Connect window will appear, select **OK**.  in the status column, next to the subscription you should see that status update to Connected.
 Don't worry if you don't see connected status in the window on the left side of the page, do NOT refresh the browser.
     1. Scroll down on the page and select **Enable** to create incidents automatically from all alerts generated in the connected service.
     1. Now select the **Next steps** tab on the top of the page, to view recommended workbooks, for this data connector.
 Microsoft Sentinel comes with built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
     1. Select **ASC Compliance and Protection** (Note: ASC or Azure Security Center is now called Microsoft Defender for Cloud).
 This opens the workbooks page.
 On the right side of the screen, review the description then select **Save** from the bottom of the screen then select **OK** to save the workbook to the default location.
 Now select **View saved workbook**.
+    1. In the workspace field, select **SC900-LogAnalytics-workspace**.
+    1. From the top of the workbook page, select **Auto refresh: Off**, then select **5 minutes** and select **Apply**.
+    1. From the top of the workbook page, select the **Save icon**.
     1. From the top-left corner of the Workbooks page, above where it says Workbooks, select **Microsoft Sentinel**.
 This returns you to the Overview page.
 You should now see the number 1 above where it says connected, to indicate one active connector (you may need to select refresh).

 1. Keep this page open, as you will use it in the next task.